 Depreciation is the decrease in the value of a piece of property over time.
 Alternatively, it is the difference between what you originally paid and what the insurance company believed it to be worth immediately prior to the damage to your home.

-Assessing depreciation is an essential aspect of the insurance claim process as the insurance company may not accurately appraise the value of your lost items.
+Assessing depreciation is an essential aspect of the insurance claim process as the insurance company may not accurately appraise the value of your lost items resulting in a lower amount of recoverable depreciation.

 Actual Cost Value